YanivZalach/Vim_Config/README.md

   * A terminal emulator directly within Vim.
 This feature empowers you to run commands, compile code, and perform other terminal-related tasks without leaving your Vim environment.

-Jedi-vim 🐍
+Jedi-vim *(commented by default)* 🐍
-  * enhances your Python coding experience by providing auto-completion, code analysis, and documentation pop-ups.
+  * enhances your Python3 coding experience by providing auto-completion, code analysis, and documentation pop-ups.

 ### Native Vim Key Bindings 🎮